Rein101/TaskManagementDatabaseApi/README.md

    `200 OK`

 ### 6. Get Pending and Overdue Tasks from the database
    Lastly, we can check whether a task is pending or overdue.
 It is important to note that to check for these 2 functions, the task must be pending and their dates must be >= or < today's date respectively.
-So for tasks marked "Completed" in the status, they are not meant to be included in the output of these two functions.
-The method must be GET (to extract) and the URL path `/tasks/pending` and `/tasks/pending` respectively.
+So tasks marked "Completed" in the status are not meant to be included in the output of these two functions.
+The method must be GET (to extract) and the URL path `/tasks/pending` and `/tasks/overdue` respectively.
 The output is a list of elements that meet the condition set on the due_date column.
+This is an efficient way to filter data.
 The following demonstrations illustrate these two functions.

    ``` bash